Images of Keloid (6)

 - Freezing (cryosurgery) plus steroid injections.

-- Surgery plus radiation therapy to the affected area.
-Surgical removal (excision) of keloids may lead to the keloid coming back (recurring) larger than it was before the excision.
+- Surgery followed by steroid injections to the affected area.
+Note, however, that surgical removal of keloids may lead to the keloid coming back (recurring) larger than it was before the excision, and repeated steroid injections may be needed to prevent this complication.

-- Laser therapy with a pulsed-dye laser to actively expanding lesions.
+- Laser therapy with a pulsed-dye laser for lesions that are actively growing / enlarging.

-Seek medical evaluation if keloids become bothersome or symptomatic.
+Seek medical evaluation if keloids become bothersome or cause pain or itch.